Combodo/combodo-intercom-integration/README.md

-# Intercom chat integration
+# iTop module: Chat integration with Intercom

-_Note: Prototype to show how to integrate a third-party chat(bot) in iTop through the existing APIs._

-## Description
+## About

 [Intercom](https://www.intercom.com/) is a paid, hosted, third-party, live support chat that can be easily integrated within iTop to offer a new contact channel.
 It's a perfect way to enable live chat in iTop with a minimal effort but needs a subscription.

 ## Features